 Depending on where you’re starting from, you may need to invest in additional software or cloud services in order to get your ISMS and associated controls in place.
 Common areas are anti-malware, phishing testing and training, threat monitoring, security configuration management and backups.
 These will all come with a range of functionality and pricing so you’ll need to take some difficult decisions about the level of protection you feel is necessary and how much you want to spend.

-Don’t forget to budget for a copy of the ISO27001 standard itself (currently CHF 118 (that’s Swiss Francs) from the ISO website) and any other related standards you feel will be helpful – consider ISO27002 (more detail on the controls), ISO27005 (risk assessment) and ISO27017 (cloud security) for example.
+Don’t forget to budget for a copy of the ISO27001 standard itself and any other related standards you feel will be helpful – consider ISO27002 (more detail on the controls), ISO27005 (risk assessment) and ISO27017 (cloud security) for example.
 You might also want to purchase the odd book in either old-fashioned hardcopy or electronic format.

 We’ve been through some of the external costs you may need to consider, but don’t underestimate the cost of the internal resources you will need to bring to bear to get to certification.
 People are not free and the amount of time it’s going to take your project team to get things in place must be carefully considered.
 Whether you need to express these internal resources in hard money terms will largely depend on your organization’s attitude to budgeting.
 If any of your team are contractors then it’s likely their cost will need to be included.